rkhoury18/rkhoury18.github.io/_projects/1_project.md

 importance: 4
 category: End-of-Year Projects
 ---
-In a team of 7 people, designed a rover with the main purpose being to navigate around an arena autonomously, avoid obstacles and send data to a database used to map the arena and keep track of obstacles.
+In a team of 7 people, we designed a rover with the main purpose being to navigate around an arena autonomously, avoid obstacles and send data to a database used to map the arena and keep track of obstacles.
 My work mainly focused on the control sub-system.

 The control subsystem played a vital role in integrating all the other subsystems by utilizing a microcontroller (ESP32).
 My responsibilities involved establishing various connections, such as HTTP, to send obstacle and location data to the website/database, UART to receive obstacle data from the vision subsystem, SPI to obtain location data from the optical sensor...
 These connections were implemented using C++ (Arduino).
 Additionally, the microcontroller incorporated autonomous code to enable the rover to navigate independently.
-To accomplish this, I implemented the C* pathfinding algorithm.
+To accomplish this, I implemented the A* pathfinding algorithm.
 The full code can be found <a href="https://github.com/krishagrawal112/Autonomous-Rover">here</a> .

 <div class="row">